uviclibraries/genai-notebooklm/7-k-12-educators.md

 * Did you run at least **two comparison prompts** and check the output against the source texts?
 * Did you try at least **one teacher preparation prompt** (comprehension questions, lesson plan, or differentiated summary)?
-* Can you identify **one appropriate and one inappropriate** use of Google Notebook with K-12 students?
+* Can you identify **one appropriate and one inappropriate** use of Gemini Notebook with K-12 students?
 * Do you have a clear next step for how you might use this in your own teaching context?

 ---